-Report on Compliance for the Major State Program
+Report on Compliance for each of the Major State Programs

-We have audited Central Texas Regional Mobility Authority's (the Authority) compliance with the types of compliance requirements described in the state of Texas Uniform Grant Management Standards (UGMS) that could have a direct and material effect on the Authority's major State program for the year ended June 30, 2018.
-The Authority's major state program is identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Central Texas Regional Mobility Authority's (the Authority) compliance with the types of compliance requirements described in the state of Texas Uniform Grant Management Standards (UGMS) that could have a direct and material effect on each of the Authority's major State programs for the year ended June 30, 2019.
+The Authority's major state programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.